worace/worace.github.io/_drafts/welcome-to-jar-hell-application-packaging-for-the-jvm.md

 Crucially, this structure adds the ability to encode dependency graphs alongside JARs of compiled code.
 To share a Maven library, you can publish your JAR plus a `pom.xml` to a public package repository like [Maven Central](https://maven.apache.org/).
 Then, other users will be able to retrieve both of these, use the attached `pom.xml` to identify additional transitive dependencies, and repeat the process until they've resolved the full tree.

 Finally, once the build tool has resolved and downloaded all of these dependencies, it can use the POM tree to automatically assemble a Classpath for compiling and running your project's code.
 So while we looked before at doing this manually like `java -cp /path/to/lib1.jar:/path/to/lib2.jar com.example.MyClass`, in practice that process will usually be managed for you by a build tool such as Maven.
+When you run something like `mvn test` or `mvn compile`, the Classpath is still there.
+But it's being handled for you automatically by Maven, based on the information in your `pom.xml`.

 ### Maven and the Broader Ecosystem

 Over the years a number of other build tools have been developed for the JVM: [Leiningen (Clojure)](https://leiningen.org/), [sbt (scala)](https://www.scala-sbt.org/), [Gradle (groovy, kotlin, etc)](https://gradle.org/), not to mention the "monorepo" tools like [Pants](https://www.pantsbuild.org/) and [Bazel](https://bazel.build/).
 But they all follow the same basic model: use a project spec to recursively retrieve library JAR files + manifests, then generate a Classpath to use these libraries for compiling and running local source files.

-And in practice, many of these other tools continue to use Maven's own `pom.xml` as a standard interchange format that they can all understand.
-So working in Clojure with Leiningen you'll use a `project.clj` file to define your own dependencies, but under the hood it's likely to consume and produce `pom.xml` files to interact with other projects.
+And in practice, many of these other tools even continue to use Maven's own `pom.xml` as a standard interchange format that they can all understand.
+So working in Clojure with Leiningen you'll use a `project.clj` file to describe your build and define your own dependencies, but under the hood it's likely to consume and produce `pom.xml` files to interact with other projects.

+## From Local Development to Production Distribution

+So to recap:

+* Compilers (`javac`, `scalac`, etc) turn language source code into bytecode (`.class` files) which the JVM can run
+* JAR files bundle compiled `.class` files for a given project or library into a manageable package
+* Build tools, such as Maven, use project manifests (e.g. a `pom.xml`) to attach library versioning + dependency semantics to bundled JAR packages
+* Build tools, again, use this dependency graph to retrieve all the required packages for your project and programmatically assemble them into a Classpath you can use for tasks like compiling, testing, or running your code

 ## Build Tools: Ant, Maven, et al.